-Objective What we know What we do What else could we do Scripture

-Health and Wellbeing

-Keeping Safe

-About rules and age restrictions Despite the fact most social networks do Safer internet week Police visit Proverbs 29:25 Fear of man will prove to be
+Objective What we know What we do What else could we do Scripture Health and Wellbeing Keeping Safe About rules and age restrictions Despite the fact most social networks do not allow Safer internet week PANTS Police visit Proverbs 29:25 Fear of man will prove to be a snare, but

+be harmful id seen in the

+not used emergency

+correctly. room for medicine

+poisoning.

+That's one child

+every ten

+minutes.

+Ways to keep There were Safer internet Visits Nahum 1:7

+safe in familiar approximately week The Lord is

+and unfamiliar 1.2 thousand good,

-not allow PANTS a snare, but
+environments child abduction PANTS a refuge in

+(e.g. beach, offences times of

+shopping recorded by Road Safety trouble.

+centre, park, the police in , week He cares for

+swimming England and those who

+pool, on the Wales in trust in him.

+street) and 2018/19.

+how to cross

+the road safely.

+About the Safer internet Police visit Ephesians 4:1

+people whose week I therefore, a

+job it is to help Fireman visit prisoner for the

+keep us safe.
+PANTS Lord, urge you

+Doctor visit to walk in a

+manner worthy

+of the calling to

+which you have

+been called

+Basic rules to Many parents Safer internet Isaiah 41:10

+keep safe feel in the dark week Fear not, for I

+online, when it comes am with you;

-Г be harmful id not used correctly. seen in the emergency room for medicine poisoning.
-That's one child every ten minutes.
-Ways to keep safe in familiar and unfamiliar environments (e.g. beach, shopping centre, park, swimming pool, on the street) and how to cross the road safely.
-There were approximately 1.2 thousand child abduction offences recorded by the police in England and Wales in 2018/19.
-Safer internet week PANTS Road Safety week Visits Nahum 1:7 The Lord is good, a refuge in times of trouble.
-He cares for those who trust in him.
-About the people whose job it is to help keep us safe.
-Safer internet week PANTS Police visit Fireman visit Doctor visit Ephesians 4:1 I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called Basic rules to keep safe online, including what Many parents feel in the dark when it comes to their Safer internet week PANTS Isaiah 41:10 Fear not, for I am with you; be not is meant by personal information and what should be kept private; the importance of telling a trusted adult if they come across something that scares them. children's internet safety and trust schools to help them get up to speed. dismayed, for I am your God.
+including what to their PANTS be not

+is meant by personal information and what should be kept private; the importance of telling a trusted adult if they come across something that scares them. children's internet safety and trust schools to help them get up to speed. dismayed, for I am your God.
 I will strengthen you, yes, I will help you, I will uphold you with My righteous right hand.
-How to help in Two five-year- old children Safer internet an emergency (how to dial have saved week 999 and what to say). their mum's lives by calling PANTS 999, staying calm on the phone to our emergency call handlers, and unlocking their front doors for the ambulance crews.
-RSPCA Talks
+How to help in an emergency (how to dial 999 and what to say).
+Two five-year- old children have saved their mum's lives by calling 999, staying calm on the phone to our emergency call handlers, and unlocking their front doors for the ambulance crews.
+Safer internet week PANTS RSPCA Talks

-Objective What we know What we do What else could we do Scripture Health and Wellbeing
+Objectiv /e What we know What we do What else could we do Scripture Health and Wellbeing